neondatabase/website/content/docs/ai/ai-google-colab.md

     </CodeBlock>

-2. Execute the code block (ctrl+enter).
+2. Execute the code block (Ctrl + Enter).

 ## Query your data

-Add the following codeblock to perform a vector similarity search.
+Add a codeblock to perform a vector similarity search.

 <CodeBlock shouldWrap>